Are These Harry’s Ashes? Or Aren’t They?

 What followed was a horrific collapse of professional standards involving what appeared to be either a complete screw-up, a complete lapse, or a total absence in communications of my requirements by the hospital to the provider, pet cremation company Pet Farewells of Hamilton . . . and/or the total disarray of internal communications within the cremation company itself, along with a refusal to provide the authentication of the remains (after having themselves created significant doubt).

 The shameful, unprofessional and quickly terminated communications by Pet Farewells first involved a phone call to collect a "$120 disposal fee" for Harry's ashes (having been told by someone, somewhere, that I "didn't want Harry back" - a nonsensical claim since I was prepared to pay for his body to be taken from Palmerston North to Hamilton for individual (rather than group) cremation.
-It then morphed quickly into a contradictory email claiming that "Harry is tucked up on (someone's) desk" waiting for me to place an order through the Pet Farewells website.
+It then morphed quickly into a contradictory email claiming that "Harry is tucked up on (someone's) table" waiting for me to place an order through the Pet Farewells website.

 From 'Disposal' Status to 'Ashes Are on the Desk' Status in the Course of Ten Minutes.
 Suspicious Much, Anybody?

-It then began descending into total degeneration when I asked for some form of verification that the ashes actually were Harry's - since they had gone from "disposed" status to "on the desk" status in the course of approximately 10 minutes.
+were Harry's - since they had gone from "disposed" status to "on the desk" status in the course of approximately 10 minutes.

 My suggestion that authentication would be simple by virtue of a photograph of the remnants of the gold cross and chain that Harry had been sent to them with, was met with terse, scientifically impossible metallurgical claims and those regarding the physics of cremation.